 He has gone from being home-schooled since kindergarten to living in a BSU residence hall and is enjoying having a roommate and gaining greater independence.
 Although Wilmot said he hasn't yet narrowed his career plans within his chosen field, he knows he's always enjoyed and been fascinated by computers.
 In addition to providing important financial help, he said receiving a George & Sandy Thelen Leadership Scholarship has made him be tougher on himself.
 "Scholarships require you to maintain a certain level as a student," he said, "and that's a good incentive."
-Hanson to retire in June Chancellor launches extensive search process A nationwide search is underway to choose a successor for Dr. Richard A. Hanson, who in August announced he will conclude six years as president of Bemidji State University and Northwest Technical College when he retires in June.
+Hanson to retire in June Chancellor launches extensive search process

+President Richard Hanson speaks to staff and faculty on Aug.
+18 at the All-University Meeting where he announced his retirement.
+A nationwide search is underway to choose a successor for Dr. Richard A. Hanson, who in August announced he will conclude six years as president of Bemidji State University and Northwest Technical College when he retires in June.
 Hanson received a standing ovation from faculty and staff following his remarks on Aug.
 18 at BSU's traditional All-University Meeting to kick off the new academic year.
 "This is the best job I've ever had at the best place I've ever been," Hanson said.
 "This is a fabulous institution, and we are on the verge of even greater things."